Intensive Outpatient Program (IOP) Near Columbus, Ohio

 If during assessment we determine you need more support, our Partial Hospitalization Program (PHP) is the natural next step.

-What a Week in IOP Feels Like (Predictability Reduces Fear)
+What a Week in IOP Feels Like

 Most people feel nervous before their first day of IOP — then relieved once they feel how calm and supportive the environment really is.